What happens during IVF

 What happens during IVF may differ slightly from clinic to clinic, but a typical treatment follows the main steps below.

-Step one: suppressing the natural monthly cycle
+Step one: suppressing the natural menstrual cycle

-You are given a drug that will suppress your natural menstrual cycle.
-This is given either as a daily injection (which you'll be taught to give yourself) or as a nasal spray.
+This medication is given either as a daily injection (which you'll be taught to give yourself) or as a nasal spray.
 You continue this for about two weeks.

 Step two: boosting the egg supply

 Once your natural cycle is suppressed, you take a fertility hormone called follicle stimulating hormone (FSH).
 This is another daily injection you give yourself, usually for about 10-12 days.

 FSH increases the number of eggs your ovaries produce.
 This means more eggs can be collected and fertilised.
 With more fertilised eggs, the clinic has a greater choice of embryos to use in your treatment.

 Step three: checking progress